Hihelloy-main/ChatModeration/README.md

 ## Installation

 1. Download the plugin JAR file
+2. Stop your server
-2. Place it in your server's `plugins/` folder
+3. Place it in your server's `plugins/` folder
-3. Start your server to generate the configuration files
+4. Start your server to generate the configuration files
-4. Configure your OpenAI API key in `plugins/ChatModerator/config.yml`
+5. Configure your OpenAI API key in `plugins/ChatModerator/config.yml`
-5. Restart your server or use `/chatmod reload`
+6. Restart your server or use `/chatmod reload`

 ## Configuration